Bankia: Restructuring (2012-2017)

-In addition to the financial problems, the new management had to deal with controversies related to former managements.
+In addition to the financial problems, the new management had to deal with controversies related to former management.

 In 2013, Bankia returned to profitability.
+In 2013, Bankia Bolsa was acquired by the Catalan entity GVC (founded by the president of the Barcelona Stock Exchange, Joan Hortalà).
+Bankia, which received 37 million euros from the sale, did not report the capital gains.
+Subsequently, the entity changed its name to Beka Finance.

 On 28 February 2014, Spain sold a 7.5% stake in Bankia for €1.3 billion.
 The shares were sold at €1.51 each.
 Further divestment was expected for 2014 under the rescue programme, but did not happen.

 On 7 July 2015, Bankia paid the first dividend in its history €0,0176 per share.
 On 16 October, Bankia completed the sale of City National Bank of Florida for $883 million to Chilean bank BCI.
 The bank was bought by Caja Madrid for $1.12 billion in 2008.
 At the end of 2015, Bankia had fulfilled two years ahead of schedule all the targets set by the European Commission in the BFA-Bankia Group Restructuring Plan.
-The bank also reported the best efficiency, solvency and profitability among the six largest Spanish banks.
+The bank also reported the best efficiency, solvency, and profitability among the six largest Spanish banks.

-On 23 February 2016, Fitch raised Bankia's rating to "BBB-", restoring the bank's rating to investment grade.
+On 23 February 2016, Fitch raised Bankia's rating to "BBB−", restoring the bank's rating to investment grade.
 On 8 September, Bankia announced that it was included in the Dow Jones Sustainability Index with a score of 84 out of 100.

 On 27 June 2017, Bankia agreed to acquire state-owned bank BMN (Banco Mare Nostrum) for €825 million in an all-stock deal.
 BMN was the result of the merger of the savings banks Caja Murcia, Caja Granada and Sa Nostra.
 On 3 November, Bankia announced that it was listed in the CDP Climate Change report for 2017 as one of a group of 112 global companies leading the fight against climate change.
 The restructuring period will end on 31 December 2017.
 The deadline for the privatisation of Bankia was end-2019, however, in December 2018 the Government decided to postpone the privatization until end-2021.

 Since 2017

-On 27 February 2018, Bankia announced that it plans to pay €2.5 billion to shareholders over the next three years as part of its 2018-2020 strategic plan.
-It aims for a profit of €1.3 billion in 2020.
+On 27 February 2018, Bankia announced that it planned to pay €2.5 billion to shareholders over the next three years as part of its 2018-2020 strategic plan.
+It aimed for a profit of €1.3 billion in 2020.

-On 4 September 2020, it was confirmed that CaixaBank and Bankia are negotiating for a potential merger.
+On 4 September 2020, it was confirmed that CaixaBank and Bankia were negotiating a potential merger.
 The merger would create the biggest domestic bank in Spain with assets of €650 billion.
-The merger was effective from 26 March 2021.
+The merger was effective 26 March 2021.